Bulgaria Digital Nomad Visa - 2026 Update

 Step 1: Submit Your Type D Visa Application

 Your application begins at the nearest Bulgarian embassy or consulate in your country of residence.
-Here you will need to complete the official application form, attach the necessary supporting documents, and pay the visa fee.
-In some cases, you may also be invited for an interview with consular staff to confirm the details of your application.
+You’ll need to complete the official application form, submit the required supporting documents, and pay the visa fee.

 Step 2: Wait for Processing